ajitgovindarajan/MedAI/README.md

 1. Run the program by:

-heading to the file directory with all of the program files with cd command
+heading to the file directory with all of the program files with cd command: cd /workspace/MedAI

+# replace workspace with the alloted path on your machine

-the type 'Streamlit run app.py'
+then type 'Streamlit run app.py'